B4shCr00k/b4shcr00k/README.md

 - The goal of sharing all these different projects is to simply document my work as well as helping anyone who wants to learn !

 # Currently Working On :
--- Direct SysCalls (Hell's Gate)
+-- Heaven's Gate (my own hellsgate implementation

 # To Do Next (in order) :
-- Heaven's Gate
+- Obfuscation techniques
-- Write A Malware That Evades Win Def
+- Start Writing real malware

 I will finish these projects asap .
 ### I haven't been active much lately but i tried to learn as much as i can to improve my malware writing techs But i will try to post more as hard as i can